 Of course, once a savvy business owner hears about a workers’ compensation mod, they immediately ask us this question – “How can I keep my mod down?”
 Yes, as your trusted providers in everything insurance, we want to help you keep your mod down as well, and your insurance premium at an affordable low.
 Here’s what you can do:

 - Contact NCCI to ensure that your workers’ compensation mod is accurate.
 You don’t want to be paying more (or less) if your mod is inaccurate due to incorrect or incomplete data.

 - Remember that your workers’ compensation mod is influenced heavily by frequent losses.
 The fewer losses your business experiences, the better.

 - Create a safety program in your business that is proactive on injury prevention in the workplace – this should help keep your number of claims down so your mod doesn’t increase.

 - Create or improve an effective return to work program to get injured employees back to the workplace as soon as it’s medically feasible.

 - Report any injuries as soon as they happen – the longer it takes to report, the lower the cost of the claim, based on our experiences with our clients.

 - Train your front line managers or supervisors on how to handle injuries in the workplace.
 Additionally, if you take the time to review the guidelines of your safety program with these individuals, it will help with enforcing it to the rest of your staff.

 We hate to be the bearers of bad news when one of our commercial clients has a rate increase on their premium.
-We hope that now you know about your workers compensation mod, you’ll take proactive steps to keeping your premium down.
+We hope that the more you know about your workers’ compensation mod, you’ll take proactive steps to keep your insurance premium down.
 Remember, if you ever have any questions on your commercial insurance policy with our agency, or you’d like to get a quote to see how our agency can help you, contact us today!